kimgoetzke/randolf/README.md

-My goal for this project was to implement some key window navigation concepts from [my Linux configuration](https://github.com/kimgoetzke/nixos-config) for Windows, offering an experience, somewhat closer to that of Linux window managers/compositors such as [Hyprland](https://hyprland.org/).
+My goal for this project was to implement some key window navigation concepts from [my Linux configuration](https://github.com/kimgoetzke/nixos-config) for Windows, offering an experience, somewhat closer to that of Linux window managers/compositors such as [Hyprland](https://hyprland.org/) without _enforcing_ window tiling.
 The application was created to meet my own needs and started as migration of [Randy](https://github.com/kimgoetzke/randy) from C#/.NET to Rust, however contributions and suggestions (via issues) are welcome.

 #### Additional features

 - Pressing `Win` + `\` on a near-maximised window will reset the window to its previous size and position (i.e. undo the near-maximisation)
+- Pressing `Win` + `Shift` + `\` will minimise the foreground window
 - Writes application logs to a file in the directory of the executable
 - Stores and loads configuration from `randolf.toml` in the directory of the executable
-- Tray icon with a context menu
+- Displays a tray icon with a context menu
     - Allows customising the window margin
+    - Allows printing a visual representation of the perceived monitor layout to the log file
-    - Allows closing the application
+    - Allows closing the application (and auto-restoring all hidden windows)

 ## Demo